KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 but recognizes it as a structural inevitability within metaphysical reality.

 Souls on this trajectory may still return to coherence
-if their orientation and resonance shift before full collapse into VOS (🕷️ Nekron),
+if their orientation and resonance shift
+before full collapse into VOS,
-and if their latent centropic potential, seeded in ⚫ Aion, remains accessible.
+and if their latent centropic potential,
+seeded in ⚫ Aion, remains accessible.

 ---

 Inverse orientation is not punishment,
-but a reflection of movement.
+but a reflection of **movement**.

 Like all trajectories, it can be altered —
 yet the deeper one travels into dispersion,